-Three in four workers (73 percent) report feeling very or somewhat confident about being able to afford basic expenses in retirement, including 26 percent who feel very confident.
+Nearly three in four workers (73 percent) report feeling very or somewhat confident about being able to afford basic expenses in retirement, including 31 percent who feel very confident.
 Workers' confidence in their ability to afford basic expenses is higher than the confidence they report regarding their ability to pay for medical expenses in retirement.
-More than 1 in 3 workers (37 percent) are not too or not at all confident they will have enough money for medical expenses in retirement.
-A similar share is not too or not at all confident that they are doing a good job in preparing financially for retirement (34 percent) (Figure 4).
+Just over one in three workers (38 percent) are not too or not at all confident they will have enough money for medical expenses in retirement.
+A similar but smaller share is not too or not at all confident that they are doing a good job in preparing financially for retirement (30 percent) (Figure 4).

 Retirees, who are already in that life stage, express higher levels of confidence than workers in having enough money to take care of expenses (basic and medical) during retirement.
-More than 4 out of 5 retirees (83 percent) feel at least somewhat confident in their ability to afford basic expenses throughout their retirement years.
-Seventy-seven percent are very or somewhat confident about having enough money to cover medical expenses, and 70 percent feel they did a good job preparing financially for retirement (Figure 4).
+More than four out of five retirees (83 percent) feel at least somewhat confident in their ability to afford basic expenses throughout their retirement years.
+Seventy-nine percent are very or somewhat confident about having enough money to cover medical expenses, and 75 percent feel they did a good job preparing financially for retirement (Figure 4).